 However, if organizational forgetting "undoes" learning-by-doing, then forgetting may be a procompetitive force and an antidote to market dominance through learning.
 Two reasons for suspecting this come to mind.
 First, to the extent that the leader has more to forget than the follower, forgetting should work to equalize differences between firms.
 Second, because forgetting makes improvements in competitive position from learning transitory, it should make firms reluctant to invest in the acquisition of know-how through price cuts.
 We reach the opposite conclusion: Organizational forgetting can make firms more aggressive rather than less aggressive.
-This aggressive pricing behavior, in turn, puts the industry on a path towards market dominance.
+This aggressive pricing behavior, in turn, puts the industry on a path toward one firm leading-perhaps even dominating-the market.